-Live Q&A calls are held via Zoom on Fridays at either 10am or 8pm, Sydney, NSW, Australia.
+Live Q&A calls are held via Zoom every Friday at either 10am or 8pm AEST/Sydney, NSW, Australia.
 (See here for a global time zone conversion tool).

-Every attempt is made to vary the time each week to cater for all global time zones.
+We vary the call time each week to cater for all global time zones.

 Questions can be submitted each week in advance for this who can’t make the call.

 Q&A calls are recorded and available on the student portal for that who can’t attend.

 The 12-week SCHOLAR program offers students the equivalent of 27 hours of professional development training, which is formally recorded on a certificate after course completion.

 The certificate of completion states students have completed training in ‘Applied Neuroscience and Brain Health’.
 The course is NOT a professional qualification.
 It is for professional development purposes.

 The Neuroscience Academy is an approved provider of Continuing Coach Education for 2019/2020 with the International Coaching Federation (20 hours CCE + 7 hours RD).
 See here for ICF details.